Amitro123/automation-service/spec.md

 - **Next Steps**: Update spec.md to match the documentation changes.

 ### [2024-05-09]
-- **Summary**: Added "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections to the README, and updated Review Provider Configuration.
-Added utils.py and dashboard folder structure.
+- **Summary**: Updated documentation to reflect the addition of "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures."
+Added a new dashboard folder structure and `utils.py`.
-- **Decisions**: Added a new section for PR-Centric Automation and Robust Error Handling.
+- **Decisions**: Focused on improving the project's documentation and structure to reflect new features and architectural changes.
-- **Next Steps**: Update spec.md to match the documentation changes.
+- **Next Steps**:  No specific next steps are mentioned in the diff, but the documentation update suggests aligning the project's internal structure with the changes described in the README.

-### [2024-05-09]
+### [2024-05-10]
-- **Summary**: Added "PR-Centric Automation" and "Robust Error Handling & Zero Silent Failures" sections to the README, and updated Review Provider Configuration.
-Added utils.py and dashboard folder structure.
+- **Summary**: Updated README with new features: Automated Code Review Log, new architecture diagram, and updated dashboard instructions.
+Renamed "NEW" flags.
-- **Decisions**: Added a new section for PR-Centric Automation and Robust Error Handling.
+- **Decisions**: Added a new section for Automated Code Review Log and updated the architecture diagram to reflect the latest changes.
-- **Next Steps**: Update spec.md to match the documentation changes.
+- **Next Steps**:  Update the AUTOMATED_REVIEWS.md file to track and log automated code reviews.